Skip to main content

 Connecting your POS to Stash

 Connecting a point-of-sale system is the step that turns Stash from a stock tracker into a fully automated inventory system.
-Once your POS is connected, every sale rings through to Stash and deducts the right items (or components, if you have Blueprints) from your inventory automatically.
+Once your POS is connected, sales flow into Stash on a regular schedule and deduct the right items (or components, if you have Blueprints) from your inventory automatically.

 Supported POS systems